-• AP Statistics 417100AW
+• AP Statistics

-PREREQUISITE: Algebra 2.
+PREREQUISITE: Probability and Statistics Honors.

 A rigorous math course for advanced students that includes the following themes: exploratory analysis, planning and conducting a study, probability, and statistical inference.
 The purpose is to introduce students to the major concepts and tools of elementary statistics as they collect, analyze, and draw conclusions from data.
 Students could take this course before or after AP Calculus or IB Math.
+State regulations require AP students to take the College Board administered exam.